List of The Grudge characters: Brenda

 Brenda (portrayed by Mihaela Nankova) and her mother move out of the Chicago building after Brenda starts seeing the ghosts of Kayako and Toshio.
-She might have had extra-sensory perception or a feeling of impending doom as evidenced by her reluctance to speak.
-It's likely that she has post-traumatic stress disorder, resulting from her encounters with the ghosts, leaving her mute.
+She may have had extra-sensory perception or a feeling of impending doom as evidenced by her reluctance to speak.
+It's likely that she has post-traumatic stress disorder resulting from her encounters with the ghosts, leaving her mute.
 She also seems to have lost her appetite, barely touching her mother's Chinese food dinner.
 She is killed by being dragged into her bathtub, and drowned by Takeo's evil spirit while her mother was unpacking.
-Her mother returned upon hearing a struggle she returned to find Brenda had vanished.
 It is unknown if Brenda's mother is also killed by the curse.